 Circular walks and the magnificent church

 We have visited Lavenham’s magnificent 14th century church of St Peter and St Paul several times.
-Not only is it peaceful and beautiful, there is a second-hand bookstall inside from which we always leave with an armful of yet more reading material.
+Not only is it peaceful and beautiful, there is a second-hand bookstall inside!
+We always leave with an armful of yet more reading material.

 The tower stands 141 feet in height and is one of the tallest village church towers in England.
-It certainly showed off the wealth of Lavenham and was financed chiefly by Thomas Spring III.
-Today, Spring Street, Spring Close and Spring Lane are named after his influential cloth and wool merchant family.
+The church showed off the wealth of Lavenham and was financed chiefly by Thomas Spring III.
+Spring Street, Spring Close and Spring Lane are named after his influential cloth and wool merchant family.

 Another great walk is along the route of the Lavenham to Long Melford railway track – part of the closed Long Melford to Bury St Edmunds line.
 Click the link for a route map and more details.